HemuTatagari/FlamesQuest_Website/README.txt

 While FlamesQuest is a fun and straightforward project, contributions are always welcome.
 If you have ideas for improvements or enhancements, please feel free to share them with us.

-**License:**

-FlamesQuest is an open-source project released under the [insert license here].
-You can find more details in the license file.

 **Enjoy discovering unique relationships with FlamesQuest!**